Consumer medicine information

 • methocarbamol, a medicine to treat muscle pain and spasms

-Ask your doctor or pharmacist if you are not sure if you are taking any of these medicines.
-Your doctor or pharmacist will advise you.
+Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect Mestinon.

-The dose of MESTINON will be different for different patients.
-Follow your doctor's orders or the directions on the label.
-The following doses include only the average doses of these medicines.
+• The above doses include only the average doses of these medicines and may be different from what your doctor has instructed.
 If your dose is different, do not change it unless your doctor tells you to do so.

-The number of tablets you take depends on the strength of the medicine.
-Also, the number of doses you take each day, the interval between doses should be at least six hours, and the length of time you take the medicine depend on the medical problem for which you are taking these medicines.
+• The number of tablets you take depends on the strength of Mestinon and the number of doses you take each day.
+How long you take Mestinon depends on your medical condition.

 Swallow the tablets whole with a full glass of water.